Between Midnight and Dawn: Plot

 Childhood friends Rocky Barnes and Dan Purvis are Los Angeles prowl-car cops on night duty.
 Barnes is easygoing while Purvis is a cynic who disdains all lawbreakers.
 Both men are attracted to radio communicator Kate Mallory, but she is reluctant to become involved with policemen, her cop father having been killed in the line of duty.
 After several pushes from her mother, she eventually falls for Barnes.

 Barnes and Purvis arrest murderous racketeer Ritchie Garris, who then swears vengeance against them.
 Garris escapes from prison and shoots Barnes in the face several times.
-After months of hiding from the police, Garris finally believes that it is safe to collect to his girlfriend Terry Romaine and then flee to Mexico.
+After months of hiding from the police, Garris finally believes that it is safe to collect his girlfriend Terry Romaine and then flee to Mexico.
 The police, who have been surveilling Romaine's apartment, quickly approach Garris.
 In a desperate attempt for his freedom, he takes a neighbor girl hostage.
 Purvis launches a daring solo raid, but while his smoke bomb separates the hostage from Garris, it also disorients Purvis, allowing Garris to gain the upper hand.
-At the last minute, Romaine jumps in front of Garris' bullet, saving Purvis' life and forcing the him to rethink his cynicism.
+At the last minute, Romaine jumps in front of Garris's bullet, saving Purvis' life and forcing him to rethink his cynicism.